saaranganand/mytodo/README.md

 Please note that this app is not notarized with Apple, so you will get a malware warning.
 You can prevent this by right-clicking the application and clicking 'Open'.

-There's no malware in my app, trust.
+(There's no malware in my app, trust. :eyes:)

-(we do a little trolling :eyes:)